Skip to main content

 There is no effective way to prevent gallstones, though avoiding obesity reduces the risk of developing them.
 Gallstones can be removed by several methods, including dissolving them with solutions infused through the bile ducts or with medications, fragmenting them with ultrasound, and extracting them surgically.
 Surgical removal often includes removal of the gallbladder to prevent a recurrence.
 A person whose gallbladder has been removed can survive and digest food because the liver can store adequate amounts of bile.

-This page titled 10.11: Gall Bladder is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.11: Gall Bladder is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?